Product Information Workflow: How to Streamline for E-commerce

 What is PIM software?

-A PIM centralizes all product-related data.
-It pulls details from inventory management systems, including ERPs and spreadsheets, creating a single source of truth.
-Unlike an ERP system that only stores product details helpful for internal teams, a PIM is specifically designed to centralize, manage, and distribute product information across multiple channels and systems.
+A PIM centralizes all product-related data assets.
+It pulls details from inventory management systems, including ERPs and spreadsheets, creating a single source of truth through master data management.
+Unlike an ERP system that only stores details helpful for internal teams, a PIM is specifically designed to centralize, manage, and distribute information across multiple channels and different systems.

 PIM platforms are built with robust capabilities for: